Employee training has huge benefits for your organization in terms of culture and productivity.

 Cruising along with little effort to move with the times is an effective way to run aground.

 While you rest on your laurels, your competitors are leaping ahead of you, and the day may arrive when you find that your business is fundamentally unsuitable for a much-changed marketplace.
-For example, back in 2000, Blockbuster could have bought Netflix for $50 Million but past on the opportunity.
+For example, back in 2000, Blockbuster could have bought Netflix for $50 Million but passed on the opportunity.
 Netflix quickly became a streaming juggernaut, and the rest is history.

 This is why you need strategic ideation that factors in the need for digital transformation.
 You need to consistently come up with ideas for where your company could go, what you could change, and what new routes you could explore.